 Expressive Arts & Design

 In Early Years, the children have plenty of opportunity to practise the specific area of development – Expressive Arts and Design.
-Every day the children will have time in the day to explore the art lab, where there will be independent activities provided there to practise expressing themselves through media and materials that are related to the topic.
-We encourage the children to be proud of their art work and love to display it on our ‘work to be proud of’ wall!
+Every day the children will have time in the day to explore the art area, where there will be independent activities provided there to practise expressing themselves through media and materials that are related to the topic.
+We encourage the children to be proud of their art work and love to display it on our topic walls.

 The children will also have many opportunities to take part in design projects throughout the year such as – making their own clay hedgehogs and nests, making their own musical instrument, designing and making their own Christmas decoration, designing and making a moving vehicle and many food projects for cooking and baking skills.